 For these swims – you have to be a currently registered (at least a week before the event) as a competitive member (it is a class of membership – it doesn’t mean you have to race) of a Swim Ireland (or an international FINA) club.
 IF you are a Tri Club member, check with your club secretary if your Tri Club is also Swim Ireland Affiliated.

 They are not our rules – so please either sign up or don’t swim.
 The committee have taken enough abuse about membership – so please spare us more abuse!

 PLEASE DO NOT ASK: WHY…?

 Simple: Swim Ireland doesn’t want to insure you if you don’t belong and, probably more importantly, belonging to a club increases the chance you can swim safely.
 In addition, we organisers don’t want to put our houses on the line if someone gets hurt.
 Finally, more and more, the volunteers (like the person who brings a safety boat) also doesn’t want to put his house on the line.

 So, if you want to take part in these swims – join a swim club affiliated with Swim Ireland as a competitive member.
-We are DELIGHTED if you join a club other than Sandycove Island.
-We formed as a club of convenience not ego…and frankly the work to take a new membership can be heavy.

 If it is Sandycove Island Swim Club you want to join then:

 - Email Aidan O’Herlihy (email@example.com) with your open water experience and get pre-approval for membership.